restore nature

 Wilderlands is an exciting new nature regeneration project which has 20 acres of medieval meadows and manages 213 acres of adjacent ancient forest and 44 acres of wild meadows.
 The aim is to create a haven for biodiversity in all its forms.
 The planting of hedgerow was one of the first steps on this mission; the grand plan even involves bringing beavers back.

-We will be working with the Wilderlands team as part of our Enchanting Forest project.
-To date we have planted 1,500 trees at Wilderlands Farm.
-These include silver birch, oak, hazel, feild maple, buckthorn, alder and hawthorn, and will contribute towards the restoration of hedgerows.
-Moving forward, we will continue to partner with them to support their vision of Sussex becoming one of the wilder areas of England, particularly on community engagement actvities and events.
+At Wilderlands, we have planted trees include silver birch, oak, hazel, field maple, buckthorn, alder and hawthorn, and will contribute towards the restoration of hedgerows.
+Moving forward, we will continue to support their vision of Sussex becoming one of the wilder areas of England, particularly on community engagement activities and events.

-We have hosted two events at Wilderlands Farm, a joint initiative with our partners Locate Productions, which have involved tree-planting, and talks on the farm’s ambitions, rewilding and FWF’s latest project, Enchanting Forest.
-The days were well attended by donors, advisors, business supporters and the local community.
+We have hosted four tree planting, tending and nature connection events at Wilderlands Farm, a joint initiative with our partners Locate Productions, which have involved tree-planting, and talks on the farm’s ambitions.
+The days were well attended by donors, advisors, business supporters and the local community, with over 250 people attending.

 Springham Farm - Sussex

-Springham Farm, near Hailsham in East Sussex, is a 229-acre farm run by Springham Grove LLP, and owned by the Biodynamic Land Trust.
-An exciting project is underway to create an inspiring, regenerative, biodynamic farm for the mutual benefit of humans and nature that can be replicated elsewhere – boosting biodiversity and helping wildlife thrive.
+Previously, we also planted trees at Springham Farm, near Hailsham in East Sussex.
+This is a 229-acre farm run by Springham Grove LLP, and owned by the Biodynamic Land Trust, creating an inspiring, regenerative, biodynamic farm for the mutual benefit of humans and nature that can be replicated elsewhere – boosting biodiversity and helping wildlife thrive.
+Work here involved expanding the wet woodland habitat by planting a mix of alder, birch and willow trees; and creating woodland pastures using rewilding concepts with a mixture of trees from rowan to yew.

 “Springham is springing to life again.
-People begin to understand what is needed to make a healthy wild environment and to farm the land for food in a way that is in keeping with nature.
-By nuturing the relationship with nature, people strengthen their relationships with themselves and with each other.
-This is the Springham place.
-This is the Springham Magic.
-Come.”
-Christine Meadows, project manager Springham Grove.
+People begin to understand what is needed to make a healthy wild environment and to farm the land for food in a way that is in keeping with nature.”

 Farm under the Radar - Devon

-Forests Without Frontiers' first UK-based project is working to transform a 10 hectare area of grazing land into a haven for wildlife on a site in Devon, supporting our partner Farm Under the Radar to plant thousands of native trees including oak, blackthorn, crabapple, dog rose, field maple, goat willow, hazel, rowan, silver birch, sweet chestnut, beech and hawthorn.
+Forests Without Frontiers' first UK-based project was Farm Under the Radar who are working to transform a 10 hectare area of grazing land into a haven for wildlife on a site in Devon.
+We supported the planting of native trees including oak, blackthorn, crabapple, dog rose, field maple, goat willow, hazel, rowan, silver birch, sweet chestnut, beech and hawthorn.
 In 2021 we helped plant 5,000 trees and another 1,000 in spring 2022.

 “Planting trees is something we do for future generations.
 The intention of this project is that the function of the space becomes as permanent as the oak trees we are about to plant.”